Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Jump Ahead:

-Yes, jalapeños can be dried in a number of ways.
-Since they are thicker than other hot peppers, they may take longer, especially if dried whole.
+Jalapeños can be dried in a number of ways.
+Since they are thicker than other hot peppers, they may take longer to fully dry, especially if dried whole.

 However, jalapeños and other pepper varieties like habaneros have been dehydrated for thousands of years.
 This means that using a dedicated food dehydrator is not your only option!
 There are essentially three basic methods:

 • Use a dehydrator.
-If you have a food dehydrator, then we recommend you use it.
+If you have a food dehydrator, I recommend using it.
 We use an Excalibur food dehydrator for its ease of use and the ability to set a relatively low temperature.
-These are known for circulating air well and keeping a consistent temperature.
+These circulate the air and keep a consistent temperature inside.
 This helps keep your jalapeños nice and green (high heat can cause discoloration).

 • Use the oven.
-Not everyone has the need or space for a designated food dehydrator.
+Not everyone has the need or space for a food dehydrator.
 However, most people do have an oven.
 While this method is not always ideal, it will get the job done.
-There are some drawbacks to dehydrating your peppers in the oven.
-Most ovens have a minimum temperature setting above the recommended level for dehydrating.
-This can cause unwanted cooking of your fresh jalapenos.
-Using the oven is not the most cost-effective and can heat up your home when running for several hours.
-Some toaster ovens have a dehydrate setting as well.
+The main drawback is that most ovens can’t set a temperature low enough for ideal dehydration.
+This can cause your jalapeños to cook slightly, which is not desired.
+Keep in mind that some modern ovens do have a dehydrate setting!

 • Air dry.
 This won’t work for everyone.
-If you live in an arid climate, then this option will suit you just fine.
-However, if the air is above 50-60% humidity, your jalapeños will have trouble fully drying out and may grow mold before completely drying.
+If you live in a hot and dry climate, then this option will suit you just fine.
+However, if the humidity is above 50-60%, your jalapeños may begin to rot or mold before they fully dehydrate.

 How To Dehydrate Jalapeño Peppers

-We are going to start with the ideal method for dehydrating jalapeños: Using a food dehydrator.
-We use the Excalibur 2400 (the smallest and least expensive Excalibur).
-However, any food dehydrator should do the trick.
+I’ll start with the preferred method for dehydrating jalapeños: Using a food dehydrator.
+I have used the Excalibur 2400 (the smallest and least expensive Excalibur) for many years.
+However, any food dehydrator will do the trick.

-How to dry jalapeños in a dehydrator (steps):
+How to dehydrate jalapeños in a dehydrator (steps):

 1. Sort and select peppers.

 If you have a lot of jalapeños to dry, you should choose the highest quality peppers.
-Look for any with rot, holes, or mold and discard them.
+Look for any with rot, holes, or mold and save them for another use.

 2. Wash and dry the peppers.